kevinkaske/herman-auth/README.md

 A simple authentication lib for [Pooch](http://www.poochhq.com)

 ##About
-Herman is a drop in authentication Lib for Pooch.
+Herman is a drop in authentication Lib for Pooch (Could be used without pooch too...
+Not sure why you would want to though).
 It's simple.
 It gives you a users table and an accounts table as well as functions for authenticating users.

 ##Installation